addff/2310-CSP600/CSP600 Report/HUSNA BINTI AHMAD FUAD/Chapter_1/README.md

 Providing custom services is a common practice in commerce.
 The concept of mass customization, which involves offering customized products at pricing comparable to mass production, has been a practiced strategy in commerce for more than two decades (Hara, 2019, as cited in Anderson, 1997; Pine, 1997).
 Customers can make requests based on their desired design.
 There are levels in mastering a skill such as beginner, intermediate and advanced.
 A beginner might have limitations in creating a handcrafted item.
 Since they are still learning, they are not experts in all required techniques yet.
 However, intermediate and advanced levels individuals might be able to create their own designs and something more complex since they have many experiences.
 The challenge lies in locating individuals who have expert skills in making customized designs of handicrafts, which will, in turn, attract users to buy handcrafted items from them.

-Based on user recommendations on handicrafts type, the application addresses this challenge by identifying the location of local artisans nearby using geolocation and rule-based, who offer custom design services for handicrafts.
+Based on user recommendations on handicrafts type, the Live KrafConnect application addresses this challenge by identifying the location of local artisans nearby using geolocation and content-filtering, who offer custom design services for handicrafts.
 Thus, users will be able to purchase the designs of handcrafted items they genuinely adore.

 ### 1.3	Objective